ThinThin-15/EntraAgent/README.md

 6. (Optional) Now that your app has deployed, you can view your resources in the Azure Portal and your deployments in Azure AI Foundry.
     * In the [Azure Portal](https://portal.azure.com/), navigate to your environment's resource group.
 The name will be `rg-[your environment name]`.
 Here, you should see your container app, storage account, and all of the other [resources](#resources) that are created in the deployment.
     * In the [Azure AI Foundry Portal](https://ai.azure.com/), select your project.
-If you navigate to the Assistants tab, you should be able to view your new assistant, named `agent-template-assistant`.
+If you navigate to the Agents tab, you should be able to view your new agent, named `agent-template-assistant`.
 If you navigate to the Models and Endpoints tab, you should see your AI Services connection with your model deployments.

 7. (Optional) You can use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.